This post may contain affiliate links. Please read our disclosure policy.

 Can I double this recipe?

-Yes!
-Simply double all the ingredients and shape two small pavlovas or one larger one on the baking sheet.
+Yes.
+Double all the ingredients and shape two small pavlovas or one larger one on the baking sheet.
+Bake the same way and for the same amount of time.

 Ways To Use Leftover Ingredients